-When lit, the onboard LED indicates that the system is in suspend or soft-off mode, not powered OFF.
+When lit, the onboard LED indicates that the system is ON or in sleep mode, a reminder that you should shut down the system before removing or plugging in any motherboard component.
 See the illustration below.

 Figure 2-3 Onboard Power LED